Improved handling of messageviewer by DAQInterface

 Of course, I don't really have a good idea on how much time said functionality would take to implement, but it might be a neat way of resolving this issue...

-#2 Updated by John Freeman almost 3 years ago
+#2 Updated by John Freeman over 3 years ago

 - % Done changed from 0 to 70